-However, despite the robustness of the onboarding process, in our view this level of growth has put some pressure on FNFA's due diligence and its risk monitoring capability, including its capacity to review and prudently analyze the fiscal health of current and pending members including a large number of documents and agreements.
+FNFA targets continued strong growth of its loan portfolio over the next several years which creates some governance and monitoring challenges and requires enhanced due diligence.
+Despite the robustness of the onboarding process, in our view this level of growth has put some pressure on FNFA's due diligence and its risk monitoring capability, including its capacity to review and prudently analyze the fiscal health of current and pending members including a large number of documents and agreements.